Tobacco Treatment Specialist (TTS) Training

 There is perhaps nothing more frustrating to the conscientious and committed health care professional than the failure of individuals to heed sound healthcare advice regarding the modification of their nicotine use.
 Well known is the fact that most clients do not comply with even the simplest and most straightforward health care directive.
 Health care providers advise, lecture, confront, exhort, and even try to shame smokers into compliance; all to little avail.
-It’s as if with every provider expression of concern, the client digs further into the crater of resistance and noncompliance.
+It’s as if with every provider expression of concern, the client digs further into the crater of maintaining current behaviors.
 What is left to do?

 Goal of the module:

-To provide tobacco treatment specialists with the requisite knowledge and skills to effectively implement motivationally-oriented counseling strategies that promote readiness to change and subsequent abstinence in individuals who are nicotine-dependent.
+To provide tobacco treatment specialists with the requisite knowledge and skills to effectively implement motivationally-oriented counseling strategies that promote readiness to change and subsequent abstinence in individuals who have tobacco use disorder.

-1. Participants will apply patient-centered principles of health-risk reduction to the problem of effectively counseling individuals with nicotine dependence.
+1. Participants will apply patient-centered principles of health-risk reduction to the problem of effectively counseling individuals with tobacco use disorder.

-2. Participants will describe the basic principles of motivational interviewing and stage-informed counseling requisite to the effective treatment of nicotine dependence.
+2. Participants will describe the spirit and principles of motivational interviewing.

-6. Participants will demonstrate skills necessary for negotiating a behavioral change plan regarding nicotine use.
+5. Participants will demonstrate skills necessary for negotiating a behavioral change plan regarding tobacco use.